 Determine the permeability by testing according to AASHTO T277 except moist cure the permeability samples for 7 days at 73 °F (23 °C) followed by 21 days of moist curing at 100 °F (38 °C).
+Perform permeability testing at 28 days.

+Determine the resistivity by testing according to AASHTO T358 except test 4” x 8” cylinders cured in lime-water.
+Perform resistivity testing at 28 days.

-Perform permeability testing at 28 days.Limit pozzolan materials as a percent of total cementitious content according to Table 499.03-2:
+Limit pozzolan materials as a percent of total cementitious content according to Table 499.03-2: